Ultimate Website Maintenance Services Checklist for 2025: Essential Tips and Best Practices

 1. Scan for Vulnerabilities

 Security should be the primary reason for website maintenance.
-Check for spam that may have surpassed your filters.
+Check for spam that may have slipped through your filters.
 Scanning for vulnerabilities regularly assures that your website is not attacked or taken over.

 2. Repairs and Fixes